Hollow Triumph: Plot

 A chance encounter with dentist Dr. Swangron reveals that Müller looks exactly like a psychoanalyst who works in the same building, Dr. Bartok, the only difference being a large scar on the left side of the doctor's face.
 Seizing the opportunity, he begins researching Bartok, even slipping into his office to examine his records.
 He is discovered by the doctor's secretary, Evelyn Hahn.
 She mistakes him for her employer and kisses him, but quickly realizes he is someone else.
 He persuades her to go out with him, though she has become embittered and claims to have given up any dreams of finding love.

 Müller sets out to impersonate Bartok, aided by the fact he studied psychoanalysis in medical school before dropping out.
 He takes a photograph of the doctor and uses it as a guide to cut an identical scar on the right side of his own face.
 Only after he has already murdered Bartok and is preparing to dump the body in the river does he discover that Bartok actually has the scar on the left side of his face, and that when the photograph was printed the negative must have been inadvertently reversed, so Muller's scar is on the wrong side.
 He goes through with the plan anyway, and (except for the office cleaning lady, whose suspicions he manages to lull) no one notices the difference, not even Evelyn or Bartok's patients.

 Müller then discovers "he" has a girlfriend, Virginia Taylor, and that they frequent Maxwell's, a high class casino.
 It also turns out Bartok has been losing heavily.

 When a worried Frederick Müller tries to contact his brother, the trail leads to Bartok.
 The scar convinces Frederick that the man he sees is merely a lookalike.
 Evelyn, previously unaware of the switch (but now very suspicious), reveals that John Müller said he was going to Paris.
 Frederick Müller tells "Bartok" that his brother no longer has to hide, because Stansyck was convicted for "income tax problems" and is scheduled to be deported.

-Afterwards, Evelyn realizes that Müller is an imposter and that he must have killed the psychoanalyst.
+Afterwards, Evelyn realizes that Müller is an impostor and that he must have killed the psychoanalyst.
 Although he admits it to her, she does not turn him in to the police, instead purchasing a ticket to sail to Honolulu.
 Müller finds out and promises he will go with her, but she does not believe he would leave such an opportunity to enrich himself.
 Müller arranges for other doctors to take care of his patients and heads to the dock.
 There, however, he is intercepted by two men who want to discuss Bartok's $90,000 gambling debt.
 When Müller tries to break away, they fatally shoot him.
 Evelyn sails away, unaware that Müller intended to keep his promise to her.